Setting up a Cluster with TheHive#

 When configuring a Cassandra cluster, we aim to establish a setup comprising three active nodes with a replication factor of 3.
 This configuration ensures that all nodes are active and data is replicated across each node, thus providing tolerance to the failure of a single node, meaning that if one node experiences hardware issues or network disruptions, the other two nodes continue to store and process incident data seamlessly.
 This fault-tolerant configuration guarantees uninterrupted access to critical security information, enabling the SOC to effectively manage and respond to cyber threats without downtime or data loss.

-Note: For the purposes of this documentation, we assume that all nodes reside within the same network environment.
+Note: Note: For the purposes of this documentation, we assume that all nodes reside within the same network environment.
+Ideally, the nodes should be deployed in different racks within the same data center.

 Installation Instructions#